sarahishamsaied/library-system/README.md

 # Library System
-A web app that's created using ReactJs Library & Firebase Database
+A web app that is developed using ReactJs Library & Firebase Database
 ## Tools & Dependencies
 1 - Firebase